s1522711/cracker95/README.md

 ## validator usage:
 win95keyvalidator.py [-h] key [key ...]

+### validator positional arguments:
+  key - The keys to validate, each key is seperated by a space

 ### validator options:
-  positional arguments:

-    key         The keys to validate, each key is seperated by a space

-  options:

-    -h, --help  show this help message and exit
+  -h, --help - show the help message and exit